First National Center (Omaha)

-First National Center is a high-rise office building located at 1620 Dodge Street in Downtown Omaha, Nebraska.
+First National Center is a high-rise office building located at 1620 Dodge Street in Downtown Omaha, Nebraska, United States.
 It has 22 stories, making it one of the tallest buildings in the city of Omaha.
+Opened in 1971, First National Center served as the headquarters of First National Bank of Omaha until the completion of First National Bank Tower in 2002.
 The building is attached to a 19-story, 420-room Doubletree hotel and a 550-stall parking garage.
 It was listed on the National Register of Historic Places in 2025.